Project Based Learning Part 1 and

-Project Based Learning Part 1 and Project Based Learning Part 2 are both video of an interview with Anthony Capps on how he uses PBL(Project Based Learning) in his third grade classroom.
+Project Based Learning Part 2 are both video of an interview with Anthony Capps on how he uses PBL(Project Based Learning) in his third grade classroom.
 Anthony starts by saying that educators think of PBL as a means of having our students show us what they have learned, but really PBL is a method of learning.
 I think this is a very important thing for us to realize.
 Project Based Learning is actually a method of learning.
 Who knew?
 Anthony also says, "The students should need content that you need them to know in order to be able to do the project."
 Meaning, that if the students can complete the project without learning something new, then your probably doing it wrong.
 When presented with e project the students should have to do research, be taught a lesson, read a book,and discover new facts in order to complete it.
 If they don't are you teaching?
 We should always strive to challenge our students, and if we are taking up their precious time by having them create something they already know about or how to do are we helping them at all?

 Anthony also talks about the goal of a good project and gives four points.
 First, you need to be sure that the project has an authentic audience.
 You need to give your students a reason to work hard.
 By having them present their work they are more likely to take more pride in the work they do.
 Having an audience motivates the student to want to learn.